Zagano & RNS get Double Effect Completely Wrong

 RNS or Zagano, Please Retract or Correct

 In conclusion, I want to reiterate what I started with.
 I ask RNS and/or Zagano to retract or correct his piece.
 It is embarrassing for both to have a piece live on the internet that is so contrary to facts.
 (In case they do, here’s a Wayback Machine version.)
 The first criterion in the principle of double effect is that the act itself (object) must be neutral or good.
 Missing that means you miss the whole principle.
-I hope this piece clarified in case anyone was confused.
+I hope my piece clarified the principle of double-effect in case anyone was confused.

 Philosophers and moral theologians tell us that an objectively wrong action can be permitted if it intends to do good, citing the principle of “double effect.”
 Not everyone agrees, leading to various recent collisions of policy and action.

-Zagano went beyond just not noting a change as normally would be done, she actively hid the fact.
+Zagano went beyond just not noting a change as normally would be done; she actively hid the fact.
 She told Taylor Patrick O’Neill to reread it, then when he replied, “You changed the article!
 It is extremely intellectually dishonest not to admit that and even to insinuate that you didn’t by telling us to ‘reread'” she hid that reply.
 This comes across not only as making an error but then being intellectually dishonest about it.
 The opposite of what a good scholar, which she claims to be, would do.
-She had already blocked me for pointing out the issue with her piece.
+She had already blocked me for pointing out the issues with her piece that I repeat here.

 Liked it?
 Take a second to support Fr.
 Matthew P. Schneider, LC on Patreon!